CenturyLinkCloud/clc-ansible-module/README.md

 ## clc-server Module

 Create, delete, start, or stop a server at CLC.
 This module can be run in two modes: **idempotent** and **non-idempotent**.
 The module is idempotent if you specify the *exact_count* and *count_group* parameters.
-In that case, it will create or delete the right number of servers to make sure that the *count_group* Server Group matches the number specified in the *exact_count* param.
+In that case, it will create or delete the right number of servers to make sure that the number of running VMs in the *count_group* Server Group matches the number specified by the *exact_count* param.

-If you just specify *count* instead of *exact_count*, it is in non-idempotent mode and will create *count* number of servers every time it's run.
+If you just specify *count* instead of *exact_count*, the module runs in non-idempotent mode.
+It will create *count* number of VMs every time it's run.

 ###Example Playbook```yaml
 ---